dev-scripts/prakashbhandari.com.np/content/posts/implementing-logging-using-node-js-elasticsearch-kibina-and-docker.md

 });
 ```

-Now finally you can run the belwo command
+Now finally you can run the belwo command to run all the containers.

 ```
 docker compose up
 ```

- Above command will take few minute to build the docker images and run the containers.
+ Above command will take few minutes to build the docker images and run the containers.
 Once, docker containers are up and running, following containers endpoint should be accessable via browser.

 1. Node App URL: `http://localhost:3002/`
 ![Node App](/images/posts/implementing-logging-using-node-js-elasticsearch-kibina-and-docker/app.png#center)